ImportedPantsu/546-Project/Proposal.md

 *	Different game difficulties: easy, medium, hard
   * This can be generated automatically, which is one of the functions
 *	High score table
-* Automatically judge game whethear successful or not
-* After finished, there will be a promot
+* Prompt when the user has completed the game
 *	Automatically map generator
-    * Also automatically judge the difficulties, and optionally can be added to the collections in the database
+    * Also automatically judge the difficulties
-*	Music
+*	Background music

 ## Extra Features:
 *	Sandbox Design, share, and compete
+*	Social Media sharing
-*	Social Media sharing(copied from Hill’s project.
-It should be a independent feature) // a text or link built by the web page, which can be sent to social medias
+    * A text or link built by the web page, which can be sent to social medias
-* record the time cosuming
+* Record the time taken to complete current game
 * Automatically record the score based on the time and the difficulty
-* customer can give up during the game processing, due to different operations from successed
+* User has option to give up during the game
-* customer can get the solution, same as giving up
+* User can get the solution when giving up
-* After finished, continue a new game or back to menu
+* After finishing the user can have the choice to continue to a new game or go back to the menu
-* finished game will have a unique label
+* Finished games will have a unique label
-*	Comments(a comment function is independent part from anything.
-This may add some points.) on the finnished game.
-*	Every click or prompt should have a beep
+*	Every click or prompt has a sound
-*	Every user has his own map collection//this is for the soduko game
+*	Every user can save their own map collection
 *	This will be a refundable game, every user finishes 10 ultimate level games, will receive some cash from their mailbox.(we build this function through get user’s mail address from database, the money is from ads)
 *	We can add some ads in it.
 Firstly leave is empty with label ”advertisement”.
 *	We can be accessed from the potential advertiser who plays the game(“ contact me” part, there is an email address)